Unleashing the Power of Graph Data Augmentation on Covariate Distribution Shift: Methodology

 \textbf{Regularization.} For \Eqref{equ:10}, the adversarial optimization tends to remove more nodes and edges, so we should also constrain the perturbations.
-Although \Eqref{equ:11} satisfies the sufficiency and independence conditions, it is necessary to impose constraints on the ratio of the causal features to prevent trivial solutions.
+Although \Eqref{equ:11} satisfies the sufficiency and invariance conditions, it is necessary to impose constraints on the ratio of the stable features to prevent trivial solutions.
 Hence, we first define the regularization function $r(\Mat{M},k,\lambda)=(\sum_{ij}\Mat{M}_{ij}/k-\lambda) + (\sum_{ij}\mathbb{I}[\Mat{M}_{ij}>0]/k-\lambda)$, where $k$ is the total number of elements to be constrained, $\mathbb{I}\in\{0,1\}$ is an indicator function.
 The first term penalizes the average ratio close to $\lambda$, while the second term encourages an uneven distribution.
-Given a graph with $n$ nodes and $m$ edges, we define the regularization term for adversarial augmentation and causal learning as:
+Given a graph with $n$ nodes and $m$ edges, we define the regularization term for adversarial augmentation and stable feature learning as:

-where $\lambda_c\in(0,1)$ is the ratio of causal features, we set $\lambda_a=1$ for adversarial learning, which can alleviate excessive perturbations.
-The detailed algorithm of AdvCA is provided in Appendix \ref{apd:algorithm}.
+where $\lambda_s\in(0,1)$ is the ratio of stable features, we usually set $\lambda_a=1$ for adversarial learning, which can alleviate excessive perturbations.
+The algorithm is provided in Appendix \ref{apd:algorithm}.